News at 6:30

-News at 6:30 (六點半新聞報道), is the evening national news programme broadcast Monday to Sunday at 18:30 in Hong Kong by television channel TVB Jade.
-This programme first aired on TVB Jade on 19 November 1967, with the broadcasting time of 18:30.
+News at 6:30 (六點半新聞報道), is the flagship evening Cantonese news programme that is broadcast nightly at 6:30 pm in Hong Kong on TVB Jade.
+This programme first aired on TVB Jade on 19 November 1967.
 News at 6:30 can also be watched for free on TVB News' website.

 News at 6:30 has aired in high definition every day since 18 March 2013.
 The HD Jade channel aired an extra bulletin, News at 7 instead of News at 6:30 from 2009 to 2015.
 The bulletin is simulcast on both SD and HD versions of Jade on Saturday and Sunday.

-TVB News axes the sports bulletin on the weekday version of News at 6:30 since 3 May 2010.
+TVB News axed the sports bulletin on the weekday version of News at 6:30 on 3 May 2010.

 Broadcasting length

 News at 6:30 usually broadcasts for approximately an hour on weeknights and 25 minutes on weekends, followed by Weather Report.
-On special occasions such as the Handover of Hong Kong, opening of the Hong Kong International Airport, Jiji earthquake, 11 September 2001 attacks and 2008 Sichuan earthquake, the show was extended to one hour.
+On special occasions such as the Handover of Hong Kong, opening of the Hong Kong International Airport, Jiji earthquake, September 11 attacks, Indian Ocean earthquake and tsunami, 2008 Sichuan earthquake, 2010 Haiti earthquake, Tōhoku earthquake and tsunami and COVID-19 pandemic the show was extended to one hour.